-And with its reasonably close proximity to some of Tassie’s wildest places (including Cradle Mountain), it was certainly one waterfall that stood out to us on a trip that was affected by drought (on our first visit).
+And with its reasonably close proximity to some of Tassie’s wildest places (including Cradle Mountain), this waterfall stood out to us on a trip adversely affected by drought (on our first visit).

 Adding to the atmosphere of this falls, we even got to experience it from a scary swinging suspension bridge!

-Of all the waterfalls we visited in the Oxley Wild Rivers National Park, only this waterfall had a healthy and voluminous flow when so many others seemed to be either struggling to flow or were dry.
+Of all the waterfalls we visited in the Oxley Wild Rivers National Park, only this waterfall had a healthy and voluminous flow.
+Indeed, so many others seemed to struggle flowing or ceased to flow altogether.

-Whether it was by circumstance or good land management that it sat in a very good drainage where most of its catchment remained uncleared and intact, the result was undeniable as you can see in this photo.
+Whether by circumstance or good land management, the falls seemed to sit in a very good drainage where most of its catchment remained uncleared and intact.
+And we wound up with a quality experience as you can see in this photo.

 Oh and by the way, the waterfall also exhibited power, height, and the precipitous gorge scenery to earn a place on this list of the best Australia Waterfalls.

-This curtain-like multi-tiered waterfall was perhaps the most popular one in the state of Tasmania.
+This curtain-like multi-tiered waterfall might claim the title of the most popular in the state of Tasmania.

-It certainly caught the eye of early visitors since it was also the centerpiece of the first national park in the Island State.
+It certainly caught the eye of early visitors since it was the centerpiece of the first national park in the Island State.

 Based on all these things, we just had to give it room on our regional top 10 list of the best Australia Waterfalls.

-This resilient waterfall of over 30m withstood some of the harshest drought-ridden conditions in the country, which we witnessed firsthand during our visit to the southeast of Australia in 2006.
+This resilient waterfall of over 30m withstood some of the harshest drought-ridden conditions in the country.

-So for its resilience along with its obvious beauty amidst such difficult conditions, this was an emphatic choice for belonging on our list of Top 10 Australia Waterfalls.
+So for its resilience along with its obvious beauty amidst such difficult conditions, we emphatically included this waterfall on our list of Top 10 Australia Waterfalls.